TrueHouse/LegalTechExercise/README.md

 # Alternative 2

 I have chosen to do the Alternative 2 exercise.
 I have commented the necessary steps inside the code to make it more readable.
-I hope I succeeded in that.
+Yet I dont think it works inside of github and I couldn't figure out how to change that.
+I hope it is a little easier to understand anyway.
 Additionally, here is an overall step-by-step description of my program:

 1. I import the necessary modules
 2. I chose to use a class to get define the way how my program should process the standard questions that had the same answer structure.